Ek Vivah Aisa Bhi (TV series): Plot

-The story revolves around a young widow Suman.
+The story revolves around the young widow Suman.
 Suman is a caring mother, a responsible daughter-in-law and a loving sister-in-law.
 She balances between the household chores and her work in a local parlour every day to keep her family financially stable.
-She then joins a university to pursue an MBA course on her mother-in-law's insistence.
+She then joins a university to pursue an MBA on her mother-in-law's insistence.

-There she meets a carefree Ranveer Mittal.
+There she meets the carefree Ranveer Mittal.
 Though they dislike each other initially, Ranveer later falls for Suman.
-Meanwhile, Latika's and Sanjana's (Suman's sister in laws) marriage gets fixed to the two brothers of Ranveer.
+Meanwhile, Antara's and Sanjana's (Suman's sister in laws) marriage gets fixed to the two brothers of Ranveer.
 Suman's mother-in-law accepts Ranveer's alliance to secure the future of her daughters.
-Suman, initially hesitant, latter accepts Ranveer.
+Suman, initially hesitant, later accepts Ranveer.
 Suman and Ranveer get married with Suman's son Veer tying the "gat-bandhan".

 There is a change in the behavior of Ranveer Mittal who becomes arrogant and refuses to accept Veer.
-Veer is thus kept back at his paternal home with his grand mother.
-It is later revealed that Suman's ex-husband, Ravi Parmar, who was known to be dead is actually alive.
+Veer is thus kept back at his paternal home with his grandmother.
+It is later revealed that Suman's ex-husband, Ravi Parmar, who was assumed dead, is actually alive.
 Suman and Veer are both forced to move in with him.

 Ravi begins to physically abuse Suman.
 Ranveer arrives in time and saves Suman.
 Suman, Veer and Ranveer reconcile.